godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

 The simplest way to use auto exposure is to make sure outdoor lights (or other strong lights) have energy beyond 1.0.
 This is done by tweaking their **Energy** multiplier (on the Light itself).
-To make it consistent, the **Sky** usually needs to use the energy multiplier too, to match the with the directional light.
+To make it consistent, the **Sky** usually needs to use the energy multiplier too, to match with the directional light.
 Normally, values between 3.0 and 6.0 are enough to simulate indoor-outdoor conditions.

 By combining Auto Exposure with *Glow* post processing (more on that below),